 First of all, if you’re building a platform that connects businesses and customers, you need to build two different interfaces plus an admin panel and a back end/server side.
 So there will be four parts in total:

 Also, there’s the additional issue of a fleet.
 If you’re planning a service like Uber Eats where drivers can sign up and pick what orders they deliver, you’ll also need an app for drivers.
 In this case, we recommend going with a mobile app rather than a website.

 Or you can forego the driver-side app by having coordinators who sort orders from the admin panel and assign them to delivery personnel.
 Sort of like taxi services did before Uber and its clones took over the market.

-Developing a food delivery website isn’t very difficult for an experienced development company.
+Developing a food-ordering website isn’t very difficult for an experienced development company.
 This kind of software doesn’t need many features.